motiondeveloper/create-expression-lib/README.md

 ## Edit your library

+_If you didn't install the packages when creating the library with `--install` make sure to run `npm install`._

 1. **Start Rollup**

    Start Rollup in watch mode to automatically refresh your code as you make changes, by running: